ircv3/ircv3-specifications/extensions/message-ids.md

 This section is non-normative.

-In order to guarantee uniqueness, message IDs can't be implemented as simple numeric counters that risk clashing with other servers on the network, or being reset if the server restarts.
+In order to guarantee sufficient uniqueness, message IDs can't be implemented as simple numeric counters that risk clashing with other servers on the network, or being reset if the server restarts.

 Some examples of appropriate IDs are: